LenaWil/git-explain/git-explain.md

 * Has, like almost all git hosters, built-in pull requests.
 * Has an autobuild (CI/CD) function that runs tests and publishes it as a website that we could potentially use.
 (It’s basically Momotor+website hosting, only you can write the tests now, and not the TU/e staff, and you don’t get a bad grade if your tests fail.)
 * The master branch is restricted by default.
 It e.g. doesn’t allow you to use a force push.
 (A push that rewrites history.)
-* If you sent a pull request, and there is a option to allow write access to other people, you should always enable that.
+* ~~If you sent a pull request, and there is a option to allow write access to other people, you should always enable that.~~
+* * Actually, please add the group as reporter by the group members.
+GitLab doesn't do that automatically for some reason.
 * Use your username and password of GitLab when asked in SourceTree.
 I think there is a password reminder function somewhere but forgot where. 🤷‍♂️

 ### Project structure